-The ultimate goal is to release intense emotions, which means, releasing the images associated with those emotions also, i.e. “letting go” through guided imagery and guided mediation.
-This form of therapy mild and extremely user-friendly.
+The ultimate goal is to release intense emotions, which means, releasing the images associated with those emotions also, i.e. “letting go” through guided imagery and guided meditation.
+This form of therapy is mild and extremely user-friendly.
 Through the process we destroy the images attached to events/trauma and release emotions triggered by these images.

 IMTT and Me

 Because I too struggle, I have personally experienced relief by practicing IMTT.
 I feel that to be able to teach the technique, I should be knowledgeable with my own experience in using it, “being on the receiving end of the technique”.
 It is important to ask, “is this technique kind to me, and is it effective?”
 I am askeptic so experiencing relief is essential to me when trusting any process I use.